Shopify Theme Detector

 Start Free, Upgrade Later

 If you're just launching, there's no reason to spend $300 on a theme.
-Dawn is fast, clean, and SEO-optimized— it's what many 7-figure stores still run.
+Dawn is fast, clean, and SEO-optimized.
+It's what many 7-figure stores still run.
 Only upgrade once you know exactly what features you need.
+Our free guided builder launches every new store on Dawn for exactly this reason.

 Match the Theme to Your Niche

 Fashion brands tend to prefer minimal, image-forward themes (Focal, Symmetry, Motion).
 High-volume general stores often use Turbo or Impulse for their speed optimizations.
-Look at what your top competitors use — our detector makes that research instant.
+Jewelry, pet, and sports stores all have different visual conventions — the detector lets you check what your top three competitors are running before you commit.

 Page Speed Matters More Than Design